-The curriculum should provide sufficient content for the achievement of entrylevel professional competencies necessary to the general practice of pharmacy and to satisfy educational requirements for registration as a pharmacist, and should meet the requirements of the institution for entry into postgraduate programmes.
+The curriculum should provide sufficient content for the achievement of entry-level professional competencies necessary to the general practice of pharmacy and to satisfy educational requirements for registration as a pharmacist, and should meet the requirements of the institution for entry into postgraduate programmes.
 The curriculum in pharmacy requires a minimum of four academic years in order to ensure competency in all of the fundamentals necessary to become a generalist practitioner.

-The curriculum of the Faculty/School/Department of the minimum curriculum for a degree in pharma as prescribed by the South African Pharmacy Court acy or unit standards
+9.1 The curriculum of the Faculty/School/Department i of the minimum curriculum for a degree in pharma as prescribed by the South African Pharmacy County cy or unit standards

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-A pharmacy student graduating from this Faculty will be able to practise as a generalist practition setting. •
+9.2 A pharmacy student graduating from this Faculty/will be able to practise as a generalist practition setting. •

 Exceeds compliance

 Complies

-Partially complies GISTRAR
+Partially complies ALL CORRESPONDENCE TO BE ADDRESSED TO THE RE GISTRAR

-of the minimum curriculum for a degree in pharma as prescribed by the South African Pharmacy Coul Exceeds compliance Complies Partially complies Does not comply A pharmacy student graduating from this Faculty will be able to practise as a generalist practition setting.
-Exceeds compliance Complies